Maneesha-Dodda/Maneesha-Dodda/README.md

 - 👋 Hi, I’m @Maneesha-Dodda
-- 👀 I’m interested in Computers
+- 👀 I’m interested in Computers and programming
 - 📫 How to reach me doddamaneesha2000@gmail.com

 <!---